 What Are Exacerbations?

-People with IPF may experience complications that may cause an increase in symptoms or a decline in lung function.
-These complications may also lead to an appearance of new patterns on an HRCT image.
-(Learn more about tests used to monitor progression of IPF.)
+People with IPF may experience complications that may cause an increase in symptoms and a decline in lung function.
+These complications may also lead to an appearance of new lung damage on an HRCT image.
+(Learn more about tests used to monitor progression of IPF .)
 When this happens, it is known as an “acute exacerbation” (“ex-zas-sir-BAY-shun”) of IPF.
 The cause of exacerbations in IPF is still unknown and is being investigated.

 What Can Happen During an Exacerbation?